 Given all the other commitments a new school year entails - music practices, school sporting fixtures, homework - the summer before these exams is absolutely vital to give students the tools they need to succeed and establish things like exam technique, while reinforcing core skills.

-There is also a chance for younger students to take greater ownership of their learning, by working with a tutor to set ambitious independent learning projects.
-Maybe they want to find out everything they possibly can about a certain topic, and then put together a poster to explain it back to their parents, and show off what they've learned.
-Or, perhaps they want to produce their own comic book, with a series of different characters and stories to practice their English storytelling skills.
+There is also a chance for younger students to take greater ownership of their learning by working with a tutor to set up ambitious independent learning projects.
+Maybe they want to find out everything they possibly can about a certain topic, then put together a poster to explain it to their parents and show off what they've learned.
+Or, perhaps, they want to produce their own comic book with a series of different characters and stories to practice their English storytelling skills.
 These kinds of projects would be brilliant things to discuss during interviews for school entrance, but beyond that will inspire students and help them discover new interests.

 Year 11, when most students take the majority of their GCSE exams, is one of the most demanding for school students.
-It is a long, arduous slog, comprising of multiple subjects and exams, with an extra level of pressure as students become aware of the potentially long-term impact of the results they achieve from this moment forward.
+It is a long, arduous slog, comprising multiple subjects and exams, with extra pressure as students become aware of the potentially long-term impact of the results they achieve from this moment forward.